 Detection & thresholds

-Kapkan detects volumetric attacks per destination host over a sliding time window.
+Kapkan detects volumetric attacks — floods that try to saturate a host with raw packet or bit volume, as opposed to application-layer attacks — per destination host over a sliding time window.
+Rates are evaluated as per-second averages over that window (5 seconds by default), so a sub-second spike that does not sustain across the window will not, by itself, open an attack.
 For every protected address it keeps windowed rate counters, and the moment any configured threshold is crossed it opens an attack, attaches a flow sample, classifies the vector, and hands the event to mitigation, notifications and the API.

 Every rate is evaluated in real, unsampled units.
 Flow exporters sample — they report one record per N packets — so Kapkan multiplies each observed rate by the exporter's sampling rate before comparing it to a threshold.
 You configure thresholds in the traffic the attacker is actually sending, not in sampled records.